 A winning marketing strategy for your online poster businesses should include the following.

 One of the key marketing strategy components for building a 7-figure online poster store is a long-term SEO strategy.
 To do this, you will need to stay on top of your analytics, know your target shopper inside and out, keep a very close eye on your competitors, become a keyword expert, ensure your poster store is optimized, and have a good content marketing strategy.
-Everything you need to build a successful SEO strategy for your eCommerce poster brand can be found in our Grow Organic Traffic in 8 Steps [DIY SEO Tips and Hacks] post.
+Everything you need to build a successful SEO strategy for your eCommerce poster brand can be found in our Grow Organic Traffic in 8 Steps [DIY SEO Tips and Hacks] and Shopify SEO Strategy posts.

 While you are growing your SEO, you will also need to boost traffic to your online poster store with PPC campaigns.
 You can either do this manually or using PPC management software automation.

-A robust PPC marketing strategy should include Google, Facebook, Instagram, TikTok eCommerce ads and Pinterest advertising, all working together to target potential buyers and customers at different stages of the buying funnel.
+A robust PPC marketing strategy should include Google, Facebook, Instagram sponsored posts (paid partnerships) and ads, TikTok eCommerce ads, and Pinterest advertising, all working together to target potential buyers and customers at different stages of the buying funnel.
 This could also include platform ads like Amazon or Etsy ads, if you’re selling on marketplaces as well.

 Head over to the following guides that will help you create a winning PPC strategy for a 7-figure online store